 These links also make it easier for search engine robots to find new content pages on your site to index.
 When you add links to an existing indexed page, the robots may scrape through it again and discover the new pages and index them.
 This speeds up the indexing process and can help you get more pages listed in the SERPs.
 Now, you know how internal links are one of the most important SEO ranking factors, especially for a law firm.

 For example, note how Clifford Chance has added internal links to their blog posts.

 Image via Clifford Chance

 1.4.
 Create Landing Pages for the Services You Offer

 Landing pages can play an instrumental role in improving your law firm SEO.
 You should consider creating a separate landing page for each service you offer to your clients.
 Be it corporate legal services or litigation services, you should create a page for each of your services.

 The idea is to get your law firm site ranked for as many relevant keywords as possible.
 Also, you can optimize every landing page for the specific keyword related to it.
-This will increase your site’s chance of getting ranked higher in the organic search results for that keyword.
+This will boost your law firm SEO efforts by increasing your site’s chance of getting ranked higher in the organic search results for that keyword.